 “No,” Amphitrite said darkly.
 “He deserves far worse.
 I can taste the evil he did there.
 Chrysaor...you were cruel before, but clearly you have gone too far.
 Perseus Jackson.
 Your followers and yourself are to return to your ship.
 You have done well to bring him to my attention.
 I am going to deal with this problem myself.”

-Okay...he wasn’t going to discuss with a Goddess whose anger had been roused.
+Okay...he wasn’t going to argue with a Goddess whose anger had been roused.
 Clearly, the crimes of today had not come out of nowhere, and the Goddess had already some heavy grudge against the son of Medusa...a grudge which was far more important than her husband fornicating with a daughter of Athena.

-Everyone evacuated promptly the damaged Chrysaor’s Legend by the improvised boardwalk Leo had created to link the two ships, and once pinnaces, loot, a lifeless body of a Huntress and everything of importance were safely aboard, the improvised bridge was withdrawn too.
+Everyone promptly evacuated the damaged Chrysaor’s Legend by the improvised boardwalk Leo had created to link the two ships, and once pinnaces, loot, a lifeless body of a Huntress and everything of importance were safely aboard, the improvised bridge was withdrawn too.

 “Take us away,” he ordered after he was sure everyone was aboard, dead or alive.
 “I don’t think we want to-“